 - maintain eye contact as you make her feel like the most desirable woman in the world;

 - don’t stand up before she comes to you to accept the ring (at a minimum, you need to stay on your knee for 10 seconds, which may feel like an eternity);

-- it is acceptable to put the ring on her finger while you’re still kneeling or after you get up.
-However, leave the ring box on the ground so you have both hands available to slide the ring on her finger;
+- It is acceptable to put the ring on her finger while you’re still kneeling or after you get up.
+However, leave the ring box on the ground, so you have both hands free to slide the ring on her finger;

-On which finger do you put an engagement ring?
+On which finger do you put the diamond engagement ring?

 In most Anglo-Saxon cultures, the engagement ring goes on the ring finger (the fourth finger) of her left hand.

-What to say when you propose in Paris.
+What to say when you propose in Paris (the marriage proposal speech)

 - “Will You Marry Me” is what you ask your partner after you’re down on your knee with the open ring box facing her;

 She’ll typically be trembling all over and be so excited that things will feel like one big blur to her.

-Yet, the marriage proposal speech powerfully sets the tone for what’s about to happen … and draws a line between how far you’ve come as a couple and where you’re headed on your new life-journey together.
+Yet, a short marriage proposal speech powerfully sets the tone for what’s about to happen: it draws a line between how far you’ve come as a couple and where you’re headed on your new life journey together.

-Sure, you’ll likely be a nervous wreck in the minutes and hours leading up to your proposal … and that’s exactly how it’s supposed to be.
+Sure, you’ll likely be a nervous wreck in the minutes and hours leading up to your proposal, and that’s precisely how it’s supposed to be.

 Then, over time, pull out your notes to rehearse and refine.
 Preparation begets confidence.

-Look, you know your partner best; so as long as you sound like yourself and believably connect the dots between where you’ve come from and where you’re headed together, you’ll do just fine.
+You know your partner best, so as long as you sound like yourself and believably connect the dots between where you’ve come from and where you’re headed together, then you’ll do just amazing.

 With that said, here are a few questions to help you develop a kickass marriage proposal speech: